Forensic Evidence Collection

 Forensic exams must be performed within 96 hours of the incident.

-Rice University now offers on-campus forensic exams to students through the non-profit Texas Forensic Nurse Examiners.
+Rice University now offers on-campus forensic exams to students through the non-profit Texas Forensic Nurse Examiners at no charge to the student.
 Students who have experienced a sexual assault or physical violence in their relationship may request the exam be done in Student Health Serivces.
 To access the service, a student or their supportive person can call 713-348-3311 or 713-348-6000 and they will be assisted.

 Students wishing have the exam performed at a hospital will also be provided accompaniment should they choose.